learnk8s/learnk8s.io/src/custom-authentication/content.md

 apt-get install -y docker.io kubeadm
 ```

-You can verify that kubeadm and Docker have been correctly installed with:
+You can verify the installation of kubeadm and Docker with:

 ```terminal|command=1,2|title=bash
 kubeadm version